-Dr Kanchon Dasmahapatra, Lecturer: speciation in heliconiine and ithomiine butterflies; Müllerian mimicry; high-throughput sequencing; genome-wide patterns of divergence, adaptive introgression, and genomic exchange between species.
+Dr Kanchon Dasmahapatra, Senior lecturer: speciation in heliconiine and ithomiine butterflies; Müllerian mimicry; high-throughput sequencing; genome-wide patterns of divergence, adaptive introgression, and genomic exchange between species.

 Professor Calvin Dytham: evolution of dispersal; theoretical and individual-based modelling; evolution in dynamic and structured habitats including range expansions and invasions; spread of human diseases; ageing and the evolution of “suicide genes”.

 Dr Daniel Franks, Lecturer, joint appointment with Computer Science: computational models of ecology and evolution; network analysis, with a focus on animal association networks and network sampling; predator-prey interactions, with a focus on warning signals and mimicry.
 Based in YCCSA.

 Dr Daniel Jeffares; Lecturer, genome evaluation; high-throughput sequencing; population genomics; fission yeast; parasite genomics; quantitative genetics.

 Professor Richard Law, Emeritus: sustainable harvesting; plant ecology; community dynamics and evolutionary ecology.

 Dr Jon Pitchford, Reader: joint appointment with Mathematics: stochastic and nonlinear dynamical systems and statistical modelling in ecology and evolution; marine ecosystems and fisheries; network stability and complexity; toxicology; epidemiology; plankton dynamics.
 Based in YCCSA.